yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

 Only atom-specific data are restored on MC move rejection, so anything which adds or remove atoms, changes the box size, or has some external state not dependent on atomic data will have undefined behavior.

+The group assigned to this fix has no meaning.
+All

 ----------